 Writing for the Brand

-Can you imagine over a hundred years ago walking miles and miles across unsettled prairie after seemingly endless days on a train and a rickety stagecoach to reach your destination?
-Then in need of shelter you would brave a Dakota winter cutting and hauling logs miles across frozen ground and assembling them one on top of another with ropes to build your cabin.
-Would you have had the faith and courage it took to be a young widow with six children in the 1600’s to sail across the ocean for America, where you knew no one and had no idea of what was in store?
-Think of being the first “white man” to raise cattle in an area of western North Dakota in the latter part of the 19th century and what that must have been like!
-What kind of character would one have to have to take the risk and leave the security of home for this great adventure?
-These are just a few of the countless stories of people who shaped the course of history, whether they realized it or not.
+Can you imagine over a hundred years ago, walking miles and miles across unsettled prairie, after seemingly endless days on a train and a rickety stagecoach to reach your destination?
+Then, in need of shelter you would brave a Dakota winter cutting and hauling logs miles across frozen ground and assembling them one on top of another with ropes to build your cabin.
+Would you have had the faith and courage it took to be a young widow with six children in the 1600’s to sail across the ocean for America; where you knew no one and had no idea of what was in store?
+Think of being the first “white man” to raise cattle in an area of western North Dakota in the latter part of the 19th century, what that must have been like – for you and the people who had been there for generations!

 In 2014, I had the opportunity to begin writing articles for the Cowboy Chronicle; a publication of the North Dakota Cowboy Hall of Fame.
 The idea to catalog these articles and preserve old photos was the impetus for this website.
 The stories are a tribute to those who instilled in me a love and appreciation of history.
 I am especially mindful of the journeys through life my ancestors made.
 One of these was my grandfather, who when I was running around the ranch yard on summer visits didn’t seem that exceptional, but as an adult I understand so much more.

 Mary Patricia Martell Jones